dmuiruri/lbalancer/README.md

 scaling option and the proxy server's load balancing feature will allocate resources in the default round-robin fashion.
 `sudo docker-compose up --scale frontend=3`

+## Results

+To rest the set up, a client (not yet included in this repo) that issues multiple requests to the HTTP server is started and raises a large volume of requests to port 80 where the proxy sends the calls to the HTTP server instances.